ministryofjustice/laa-secure-document-storage-api/README.md

 ##### Local Authentication Without Token

 In normal operation SDS uses tokens issued by the MoJ tenant.
-However, when running SDS locally it is possible to bypass the need for a token by setting environment variable `LOCAL_CONFIG_SKIP_AUTH="True"`, which can be set in the `.env` file.
-When running in this mode:
+However, when running SDS locally it is possible to bypass the need for a token.
+For this to work all the following must be true:
-- Requests do not need a bearer token
+1. SDS must be running locally.
+2. Environment variable `LOCAL_CONFIG_SKIP_AUTH="True"`.
+This can be set in the `.env` file.
-- User `default-local-test-user` is used by default, but it is possible to specify a particular user by including a `test-username` value in the request headers, e.g. `{"test-username": "virus-check-local-test-user"}`.
-Note the specified user must have related client configuration.
+3. Request headers must include a `test-username` e.g. `{"test-username": "virus-check-local-test-user"}`.
+Like all SDS users, the specified username must have related client-configuration `csv` and `json` files.

+If none of the above are true, usual token-based authentication applies.

 ##### Local Authentication With Token
 If tokens are being used locally, you will need the `tenant_id` and `audience_id` values for the SDS API to be able to validate the token.
 Internal services teams can contact the SDS team to obtain these, and set them in your local